murtaza64/code_samples/README.md

 ```

 ## Friendship Graphs
 I set up a little experiment to try and visualize the friend groups in our school.
+[This](https://i.imgur.com/wQLav5o.png) is how it turned out.
 I sent out a survey and used Gephi to visualize the resulting data.
 The Python to process the data using `networkx` was as follows:

 ```python
 import json